subsquid/docs/docs/tutorials/bayc/step-four-optimizations.md

 Next, we make our metadata retrieval requests concurrent.

-Many metadata URIs point to the same HTTPS server or to IPFS that we are accessing through a single gate.
+Many metadata URIs point to the same HTTPS server or to IPFS that we are accessing through a single gateway.
 When retrieving data from just a few servers, it is a common courtesy to not send all the requests at once; often, this is enforced by rate limits.
 Our code takes that into account, limiting the rate of the outgoing requests.

 We implement HTTPS batching at [`src/metadata.ts`](https://github.com/abernatskiy/tmp-bayc-squid-2/blob/b7023af18256360fe2c3d0f1c9f5ca682cdb4006/src/metadata.ts):
 ```typescript